Catching sunbeams

 Focussing sunlight with tiny particles could improve the sustainability of the world’s most energy-hungry reactions.
 Making the chemicals that we need for industries like farming and pharmaceuticals uses nearly 5% of the world’s energy, and most of it comes from fossil fuels that emit CO2 when they’re used.
 Many of these processes already use catalysts, […]

-Being able to control and measure electrons is a vital part of the modern world; it’s the basis of electronics after all.
+Capturing the Energy of Individual Electrons Being able to control and measure electrons is a vital part of the modern world; it’s the basis of electronics after all.
 However, electrons also play an incredibly important part in measuring the world around us.
-By firing electrons at an object or capturing the electrons that escape from it we can learn an enormous […]
+By firing electrons at an object or capturing the electrons that escape […]

 Down on Earth, solar cells continue growing in the renewable energy sector.
 Up in space, solar cells are widely used to power satellites and other spacecraft.
 As we move towards a greener future and as space technologies keep growing, new solar cell designs are being studied to make them better and more efficient at generating […]